 Below is a list of examples of successful blogs.
 And I don’t mean successful as in they have a niche lifestyle business.

-Each blog listed in this article is earning at least a million dollars in yearly revenue.
+Each blog listed in this article is earning 6 to 7 figures in yearly revenue.
 Some just make the cut.
 Some are way past it in the 8 to 9 figure range.

 There are a few reasons why I decided to make this.